privacy-scaling-explorations/pse.dev/articles/zkevm-community-edition-part-3-logic-and-structure.md

 However, the zkEVM community aims to be inclusive and supportive of individuals who are interested in learning and contributing.
 If you have a background in Rust or experience with other zkSNARK tooling like circom, you already have a good foundation for understanding the concepts behind the zkEVM.
 With a dedicated learning phase of 1-2 months, you should be well-equipped to make valuable contributions.

 A consensus level zkEVM that proves the validity of Layer 1 must be a community effort.
 Not enough skills or resources currently exist for one team to do it alone – and reasonably well.
-There are many approaches to explore and many gaps in a single team’s capabilities.
+There are many approaches to explore and many gaps in a single team's capabilities.

 Contributing to zkEVMs means entering a world where the tools are limited, the language is nascent, and the skills required are rare, but overcoming the challenge may create the widest practical application of zero-knowledge cryptography to date.
 If proofs of validity are used to verify every Ethereum block, then every Ethereum user will benefit from zero-knowledge proofs – a benefit that seems worth the effort.